learn-co-curriculum/rails-jquery-flinstagram/README.md

 ### Your objective

-Make the page update in real-time by changing the like button to fire Ajax call. __Hint:__ Select the button and make the Ajax call by using jQuery.
+Make the page update in real-time by changing the like button to fire an Ajax call. __Hint:__ Select the button and make the Ajax call by using jQuery.
 Also, remember to update your controller so that it renders JSON!

 ### Tools you should use